 Not providing this information or providing false or misleading information is an unlawful act.
 If the landlord has made all reasonable efforts to get the required information, but couldn’t, they must make a statement to this effect.

 Information about renting a unit or apartment(external link) — Unit Title Services website

 All tenancy agreements should include the full legal names of the landlord and tenants.

-For a person: write their full legal name on the tenancy agreement.
+Write their full legal name on the tenancy agreement.
 Landlords should check the tenant’s identity before they move in.
-You can download our pre-tenancy application form below.
+Download our pre-tenancy application form below.